Skip to main content

 Supported file formatsโ€‹

-2. The following data types are not supported when using jsonl format with databricks: decimal, complex, date, binary.
+2. The following data types are not supported when using the JSONL format with databricks: decimal, json, date, binary.
 Use parquet if your data contains these types.

-3. bigint data type with precision is not supported with jsonl format
+3. The bigint data type with precision is not supported with the JSONL format.

 Staging supportโ€‹

-Databricks supports both Amazon S3 and Azure Blob Storage as staging locations. dlt will upload files in parquet format to the staging location and will instruct Databricks to load data from there.
+Databricks supports both Amazon S3, Azure Blob Storage and Google Cloud Storage as staging locations. dlt will upload files in Parquet format to the staging location and will instruct Databricks to load data from there.

 Databricks and Amazon S3โ€‹